Michelin gives stars back to chef who didn't want them

 "It's hard for the team, it's hard for everyone - the customers, the family," its chef Marc Haeberlin told France 3 Alsace television.

-"I will stay combative and stand by the team in my kitchen," Veyrat said, blasting the decision as "unfair".
+"I will stay combative and stand by the team in my kitchen," he said, blasting the decision as "unfair".

 "It's a reflection of the great dynamism of French gastronomy, in all regions, with establishments set up by talented young people who are often entrepreneurs who have taken risks," Mr Poullennec said.